klajdm/MovieTickets/README.md

 - **Author**: Klajd M
 - **Email**: klajdimurati3@gmail.com
 - **GitHub**: [@klajdm](https://github.com/klajdm)

-## 🙏 Acknowledgments

-- ASP.NET Core team for the excellent framework
-- Entity Framework Core for seamless data access
-- Bootstrap for responsive UI components
-- All contributors who help improve this project

----

 ⭐ **If you find this project helpful, please give it a star!** ⭐